-All of our 4th grade campers recently received a special envelope in the mail from GAC.
+All of our 4th grade campers will receive a special envelope in the mail from GAC this month.
 As part of the National Park Foundation’s Open OutDoors for Kids program, the White House and Federal Land Management agencies partnered together to launch the Every Kid in a Park initiative.

 With shrinking school funding for field trips, this program seeks to remove the barriers for kids to access our nation’s public lands and waters.
 Every 4th grade student in the country is eligible to receive a pass that allows for free access to experience federal lands and waters during the 2017-2018 school year.
 As educators and advocates for the outdoors, Gold Arrow Camp obtained passes for all of our 4th grade campers and mailed them at the end of September.

 We hope that all of our camp families will utilize public lands, and we think this free pass is a great way to start that conversation in our camp community!
 We would love to see pictures of our GAC campers and families spending time together outdoors.
 Send us a picture to feature on our website and social media!